Zechariah 4

 FYI: The English text is somewhat misleading here as these two are not called “anointed ones” but rather the “sons of oil” [see also “sons of tumult” Jer.
 48:45, sons of thunder Mark 3:17].

-Two is the minimum number of witnesses needed under The Law [Torah] to establish testimony for a capital crime.
-[Num 35:30; Duet 17:6-7, 19,15] Which brings us to the parallel passage in The Revelation.
-Symbolically they look forward to the two witnesses of the Revelation 11, when there was a minimum number of Jews and Gentile believers witnessing to the capital crimes of the Popes.
+Two is the minimum number of witnesses needed under the Law [Torah] to establish testimony for a capital crime.
+[Num 35:30; Deut 17:6-7, 19,15] Which brings us to the parallel passage in The Revelation.
+Symbolically, they look forward to the two witnesses of the Revelation 11, when there was a minimum number of Jews and Gentile believers witnessing to the capital crimes of the Popes.

 These are the two olive trees and the two lampstands which stand before the Lord of the earth.
 Rev. 11:4